redgar598/COSS_data_vis_R/README.md

 - [Overview of visualization principles](https://docs.google.com/presentation/d/10yaNiSj0xnXUfj_YDEPh7uCYQiVjZ9AoAHwtbDrv3Wo/edit?usp=sharing)
 - Get everyone set up with a functional version of RStudio (with necessary packages) and data
 - Introduction to ggplot
-    - These can be found in the scripts folder in the downloaded project
+    - These can be found in the downloaded project folder
     - [Part I](https://github.com/redgar598/COSS_data_vis_R/blob/main/ggplot_intro.R)
     - [Part II](https://github.com/redgar598/COSS_data_vis_R/blob/main/ggplot_intro_part2.R)
 - Hands on workshop to make plots of interest.
 I have listed a number of examples with different features.
 Choose one of interest to try and reproduce.